Target Corporation: Financial and Retail Services division

-Financial and Retail Services (FRS), formerly Target Financial Services, original issued Target's credit cards, known as the Target REDcard (formerly the Target Guest Card), issued through Target National Bank (formerly Retailers National Bank) for consumers and through Target Bank for businesses.
+Financial and Retail Services (FRS), formerly Target Financial Services, originally issued Target's credit cards, known as the Target Circle Card (formerly the Target Guest Card, then Target RedCard), issued through Target National Bank (formerly Retailers National Bank) for consumers and through Target Bank for businesses.
 FRS also oversees GiftCard balances.
 Target launched its PIN-x debit card, the Target Check Card, which was later rebranded as the Target Debit Card.
 The Target Debit Card withdraws funds from the customer's existing checking account, and allows for up to $40 "cash back".
 The debit card allows guests to save 5% off each purchase.
 In late 2017, Target replaced its REDcard slogan, "Save 5% Today, Tomorrow, & Everyday with Target REDcard", when it rolled out new benefits for REDcard holders by offering exclusive products on Target.com and preorders with "Everyday Savings.
 Exclusive Extras."

 In October 2012, Target enter into an agreement with TD Bank in which TD Bank would handle Target's Visa and private label REDcard accounts for Target for a seven year period.
 The agreement was finalized in March 2013.
 The credit card management agreement was extended in 2022 until 2030 in which TD Bank is the sole issuer of Target's credit cards.

 Target RedCard was rebranded Circle Card in April 2024.

 Target Sourcing Services

 This global sourcing organization locates merchandise from around the world for Target and helps import the merchandise to the United States, including garments, furniture, bedding, and towels.
 Target Sourcing Services has 27 full-service offices, 48 quality-control offices, and seven concessionaires located throughout the world, and employs 1,200 people.
 Its engineers are responsible for evaluating the factories that do business with Target Corporation for quality, labor rights, and trans-shipment issues.
-It was acquired by Target Corporation in 1998, was founded in 1916 as the Associated Merchandising Corporation, and was previously owned by the clients it served.
+Founded in 1916 as the client-owned Associated Merchandising Corporation, the company was acquired by Target Corporation in 1998.
 TSS ceased operations in its department-store group, the division of the former Associated Merchandising Corporation that acted as a buying office for Saks, Inc., Bloomingdale's, Stage Stores Inc., TJ Maxx, and Marshalls.